maisken/lucson-mk1.maisken.com/README.md

 ![Inside the LUCSON MK I](/images/inside_the_case.jpg)

 ## Powering the device
-The LUCSON MK I accepts 220V AC 50Hz (standard European) mains, as well as batteries.
+The LUCSON MK I accepts 220VAC 50Hz (standard European) mains, as well as batteries.
 The 6 batteries are connected in series, hinting at a 9VDC internal circuitry.
 Mains go through a transformer that outputs roughly 10VAC; this is then fed into a textbook [bridge rectifier](https://en.wikipedia.org/wiki/Diode_bridge) that outputs 9VDC, which powers the main PCB.

 Alternatively, when batteries are used, the positive pole goes straigth into the positive PCB trace; the batteries' negative pole is protected by a diode, likely as a measure to protect the electronics from inserting the batteries with wrong polarity.